Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Related Work

 \subsection{Well-Being and Productivity in Remote Work}

-There is a consensus that lockdown measures have a negative impact on well-being~\cite{brooks2020,lunn2020using}.
+There is a consensus that lockdown measures have a negative impact on well-being~\cite{brooks2020,foad2021limitations,lunn2020using}.
 In particular, research shows that living in a lockdown can result in increased experiences of anger, depression, emotional exhaustion, fear of infecting others or getting infected, insomnia, irritability, loneliness, low mood, post-traumatic stress disorders, and stress~\cite{sprang2013posttraumatic,hawryluck2004sars,lee2005experience,marjanovic2007relevance,reynolds2008understanding,bai2004survey}.
-Additionally, fears of e.g., infection~\cite{kim2015public,prati2011social}, lack of supplies or not being treated~\cite{wilken2017knowledge}, and misleading or contradictory information~\cite{caleo2018factors} can result in significantly increased stress levels.
+Additionally, fears of, e.g., infection~\cite{kim2015public,prati2011social}, lack of supplies or not being treated~\cite{wilken2017knowledge}, and misleading or contradictory information~\cite{caleo2018factors} can result in significantly increased stress levels.
 Moreover, the psychological effects of being locked down may appear years after~\cite{brooks2020}.

-On the other hand, pre-COVID research shows that remote working is associated with an improved work-life balance, creativity, productivity, reduced stress, and low carbon emissions due to the absence of commuting~\cite{owl_labs_2019,anderson2015impact,bloom2015does,vega2015within,baruch2000teleworking,cascio2000managing}.
-Nevertheless, there are also some apparent drawbacks related to remote work, such as deteriorating collaboration and communication, loneliness, feeling of being constantly `online,' decreasing motivation, and distractions at home~\cite{buffer2020}.
-Besides such aspects, forecasts suggest that remote work will increase on a large scale in the next years~\cite{owl_labs_2019,gallup2020}.
+On the other hand, pre-COVID research shows that remote working is associated with an improved work-life balance, creativity, productivity, reduced stress, and low carbon emissions due to the absence of commuting~\cite{owl_labs_2019,anderson2015impact,bloom2015does,vega2015within,baruch2000teleworking,cascio2000managing}, even though recent studies challenge the claim that remote work leads to lower carbon emissions~\cite{caldarola2022teleworkers,wohner2022work}.
+Nevertheless, there are also some apparent drawbacks related to remote work, such as deteriorating collaboration and communication, loneliness, feeling of being constantly `online,' decreasing motivation, and distractions at home~\cite{buffer2020,knight2022loneliness}.
+Independent of whether the positive effects outweigh the negative effects, forecasts suggest that remote work will increase on a large scale in the next years~\cite{owl_labs_2019,gallup2020}.

-For this reason, research opportunities are extensive, also in the years to come.
-There are plenty of open questions, such as which variables and the extent to which these variables influence well-being and productivity in combination.
-Studying, e.g., the stress in remote work, without considering all the variables involved, provides little overall guidance for software engineering teams because it is unclear whether stress is more strongly related to well-being than, for example, loneliness or anxiety.
-Therefore, the presented paper studies these variables together rather than separately to identify the variable(s) most strongly associated with well-being and productivity.